Sheffield Children’s Book Award

 Sheffield Children’s Book Award was launched in 1988 to encourage children and young people to read, and to highlight the best literature published each year.
 The awards celebrate books and what they do for the Sheffield Community.
 Hundreds of children from across the city take part every year by voting for their favourite book through local schools and libraries.

-We are thrilled to announce this year’s shortlist.
+We ‘re excited to announce this year’s shortlist!
 All the books are available from your local library for you to borrow, read and then vote for your favourite.

 Baby Book Category